suzybates/LeeWebsiteRedesign/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!
 You also need to enable the CURL and OPENSSL extensions in your PHP environment.

-= 1.3.13 =
-A blocking bug appeared in the 1.3.12 release is fixed

-= 1.3.9.1 =
-A "saturday" bug appeared in the 1.3.9 release is fixed (the Twitter icon wasn't properly shown)

-= 1.3.1 =
-A blocking bug appeared in the 1.3.0 release is fixed

-= 1.2.0 =
-Due to the FB Widget API adoption, existing widgets need to be recreated

 = 1.0.0 =
 Initial release